The Wonders of Compound Interest

 • Interest: This is the interest you will earn or be charged.
 The higher the interest rate, the more money you make or borrow.

 • Start a principal: How much money do you start with?
-What was the debt you owed?
+What debt did you owe?
 Compound interest adds up over time, but it’s all based on the original amount you deposit or borrow.

 • Compound interest frequency: The compound interest rate, whether daily, monthly, or yearly, determines how quickly your balance grows.
-When you take out a loan or open a savings account, understand how often interest is compounded.
+When you take out a loan or open a savings account, understand how frequently interest compounds.

 • Interval: How long do you plan to keep the account or pay off the loan? and earn more money.